Vietnam.vn - Nền tảng quảng bá Việt Nam

 The two main reasons are human and poor management!

-Currently, Ho Chi Minh City's inner city has only about 0.5 m2 of green space per capita, which is too low compared to the level recommended by the World Health Organization (WHO) to ensure the health of residents, at least 9 m2, ideally over 50 m2 per capita.
-The excessive concreting in Ho Chi Minh City and even on the highlands and islands makes the urban area increasingly flooded.
+Currently, the inner city of Ho Chi Minh City only has about 0.5 m2 of green space per capita, which is too low compared to the level recommended by the World Health Organization (WHO) to ensure the health of residents, at least 9 m2, ideally over 50 m2 per capita.
+The excessive concreting in Ho Chi Minh City and also on the plateau and islands makes the urban area increasingly flooded.

 You once warned that Thu Duc City could become a giant real estate project if sustainable development criteria are neglected.
 In your opinion, is Thu Duc City really a satellite city, and what needs to be done to change it?